freon4dsl/Freon4dsl/README.md

     npm run prepare-app
     npm run dev
 ```
-This will open a browser with the example from the playground package on
+This will open a browser with the example from the samples/Example package on
 the URL displayed: `http://localhost:5000/`.
-The example and all other projects in playground are
+The example and all other projects in samples are
 work in progress.

 ## Source organisation